ropensci/roweb3/content/blog/2022-12-16-ropensci-news-digest-december-2022/index.md

 Find more information in our [tech note](/blog/2022/11/18/ropensci-news-digest-november-2022/).

+### Meeting the stars of the R-Universe

+Knowing our community's stories, to learn about the people behind our software brings us closer and offers us new opportunities.
+We introduce you to the rOpenSci interview series _"Meeting the stars of the R-Universe"_.

+The first interview it is a bilingüal (Spanish & English) story starting in Latin America: The experience of working with R packages in the Argentine state.

+Don't miss the [blog post and the video](/blog/2022/11/23/r-universe-stars-1-en/) (with subtitles in English and Spanish)
 ### Coworking sessions continue!

 Join us for social coworking & office hours monthly on first Tuesdays!